night-ghost/JAFaR/README.md

 __Display issues:__

-they are mostly related to poor soldering for the OSD components on the board.
+They are mostly related to poor soldering for the OSD components on the board.
 Go back and reflow especially the Switch, and then just make sure to clean up and touch up all the caps and resistors near and around the switch.